krefson/Moldy/README.md

 to be useful for a wide range of simulation calculations of atomic, ionic and molecular systems.

-Moldy is licensed under the GNU General Public License (see file COPYING) except for the modules sgclib.c sginfo.h and sgio.c which are contributed from the SgInfo package by Ralf W. Grosse-Kunstleve and licensed under separate terms (see file LICENSE-SGINFO).
+Moldy is licensed under the GNU General Public License V2 (see file COPYING) except for the modules sgclib.c sginfo.h and sgio.c which are contributed from the SgInfo package by Ralf W. Grosse-Kunstleve and licensed under separate terms (see file LICENSE-SGINFO).

-Moldy is available by anonymous file transfer from Oxford.
-Connect to "ftp.earth.ox.ac.uk" using "ftp", with an account name of "anonymous" and your email address as password.
-The relevant files are all in the "/pub" directory and are

 * moldy-2.yy.tar.gz   - The Unix distribution (also for MSDOS/Windoze)
 * moldy-2.yy.com      - The VMS distribution